 - TWO 2 ohm woofers connected in series (2 + 2 = 4 ohms)

-For an amplifier that requires a 2 ohm load when bridged I can use:
+For an amp that requires a 2 ohm load minimum when bridged use:

 - One 2 ohm subwoofer

 - TWO 4 ohm subwoofers wired in parallel ( 4 / 2 = 2)

 - ONE dual 4 ohm voice coil subwoofer wired in parallel (gives 2 ohms)

 - FOUR 8 ohm woofer wired in parallel (8 / 4 = 2)

 Here’s a diagram showing the most common wiring setups most people will use for typical amplifiers.

 (click to enlarge or click here to get the Adobe .pdf file you can download or print)